Devotional for Thursday September 10th

 Good Morning Everyone,

-Our thought for today: “We have to guard our faith.”
+Our thought for today: “We can have success in the midst of adversity”

 God Bless,